 This year marks the centenary of the Russian Revolution.
 During the 100 years since that momentous event, the UK’s relations with Russia have been complicated and often tense.
-Yet whatever the political climate, culture has always provided a vital point of contact.
+Yet whatever the political climate, culture has always provided a vital point of contact, with the UK viewed by Russians as one of the most attractive countries as a source of arts and culture.

 Culture is the pillar